 When talking about Thing X, you also mention (seemingly unconnected) Thing Y because it has useful similarities.

 We use analogies a ton on Smart Blogger.
-Here are just a few:
+Here are just a few analogy examples:

-If you’re a regular reader, you probably remember many of these examples.
+If you’re a regular reader, you probably remember many of these examples of analogies.
 That’s because striking images like these tend to stick in your mind.

-But despite the power of a well-chosen analogy, many bloggers ignore them.
+But despite the power of a well-chosen analogy, many writers ignore them.

 It’s almost as if they’re too intimidated to take this tool out of its box.